deNBI/unix-course/README.md

 #### 03 - Creating a directory to work in

-Before we actually start we will clode this github repository so we have all files in place we need for this small exercise:
+Before we actually start we will clone this github repository so we have all files in place we need for this small exercise:

 ```
 cd
 git clone https://github.com/deNBI/unix-course.git
 ```
+This will create the directory `unix-course` within your user's home directory.

-Then we can move on with the exercise.
+We can now move on with the exercise.

 <u>Tasks:</u>